CornElDos/Wordpress-Plugin-Last-Updated-Posts/README.md

 # Wordpress admin, Last updated posts

 Todo's
-1. Make it language independent - for now it is english only
+1. Make it language independent - for now it is english only - FIXED (Sv,En,Es,Pt,De)

 Used prompts